Skip to content

 Configuring Pub/Sub

-• Arc pulls the latest (Subscribe with Google) subscription status from Google every seven days and will terminate the (related) Arc subscription whenever we detect that the Google subscription has been terminated.
+• Arc pulls the latest SwG subscription status from Google every seven days and terminates the related Arc subscription when it detects that the Google subscription has been terminated.

-• Arc will also use Google’s Reader Revenue Subscription Linking APIs to synchronize subscriptions that originate from Arc to Google.
+• Arc uses Google’s Reader Revenue Subscription Linking APIs to synchronize subscriptions that originate from Arc to Google.

-• For subscriptions that originate with Google (ex. purchased from AMP), Arc is able to receive pub/sub events from Google.
-Clients should configure their Google accounts to push to https://<api domain>/sales/public/v1/swg/pubsub.
-Arc will process SUBSCRIPTION_PURCHASED events only and will ignore all other events.
-When a new subscription is purchased (from Google) then Arc will register (if necessary) a new Google login and will link an Arc subscription to that login.
+• For subscriptions that originate with Google (e.g., purchased from AMP), Arc can receive Pub/Sub events from Google.
+Configure your Google account to push to https://<api domain>/sales/public/v1/swg/pubsub.
+Arc processes SUBSCRIPTION_PURCHASED events only and ignores all others.
+When a new subscription is purchased through Google, Arc registers a new Google login (if necessary) and links an Arc subscription to that login.

 Payment Provider Subscribe with Google

-Arc’s ArcSubscribeWithGoogle is an out-of-the-box SDK to integrate Google Reader Revenue Manager Enterprise with your frontend article/paywall, checkout and login pages.
-The SDK provides methods for handling various Subscribe with Google flows:
+Arc’s ArcSubscribeWithGoogle is an out-of-the-box SDK that integrates RRM with your frontend article/paywall, checkout, and login pages.
+The SDK provides methods for:

 • Linking subscriptions that have been purchased via Arc to a user’s Google account